MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/unity-multiplayer-api-reference/PlayFab.Multiplayer/PlayFabMultiplayer.OnAddMemberCompletedHandler.md

 ## Remarks

-[`OnLobbyMemberAdded`](./PlayFabMultiplayer/OnLobbyMemberAdded.md) event fires anytime any member is added to the lobby (remote or local). [`OnAddMemberCompleted`](./PlayFabMultiplayer/OnAddMemberCompleted.md) event only fires when you invoke !:PlayFabMultiplayer.AddMember which allows you to add additional members to the lobby.
+[`OnLobbyMemberAdded`](./PlayFabMultiplayer/OnLobbyMemberAdded.md) event fires anytime any member is added to the lobby (remote or local). [`OnAddMemberCompleted`](./PlayFabMultiplayer/OnAddMemberCompleted.md) event only fires when you invoke [`AddMember`](./Lobby/AddMember.md) which allows you to add additional members to the lobby.
 The first local member was the one who created the lobby, it will fire the [`OnLobbyCreateAndJoinCompleted`](./PlayFabMultiplayer/OnLobbyCreateAndJoinCompleted.md) event.
 If the local member is using [`JoinLobby`](./PlayFabMultiplayer/JoinLobby.md), it will fire the [`OnLobbyJoinCompleted`](./PlayFabMultiplayer/OnLobbyJoinCompleted.md) event.
 If the local member is using [`JoinArrangedLobby`](./PlayFabMultiplayer/JoinArrangedLobby.md), it will fire the [`OnLobbyJoinArrangedLobbyCompleted`](./PlayFabMultiplayer/OnLobbyJoinArrangedLobbyCompleted.md) event.

 ## See Also